-Healthcare Career Center shall maintain, for a period of not less than five years, at its principal place of business in this state, complete and accurate records of all of the following information:
+Healthcare Career Center shall maintain, for a period of not less than five years at its principal place of business in this state, complete and accurate records of all of the following information except for student transcripts that are kept permanent (see #4):

 - 1. The educational programs offered by HCC and the curriculum for each. - 2.
 The names and addresses of the faculty members and records of the educational qualifications of each member of the faculty. - 3.
-Any other records required to be maintained including completion and student performance data (placement, licensure and salary disclosure). - 4.
+Any other records required to be maintained include completion and student performance data (placement, licensure, and salary disclosure). - 4.
 Maintain records of the name, address, e-mail address, and telephone numbers of each student who is enrolled in an educational program.
 HCC will maintain, for each student a certificate and permanent records of: - a.
 The certificate granted and the date on which that certificate was granted. - b.
-The courses and units on which the certificate was based. - c.
-The grades earned by the student in each of the courses.
+The courses and units on which the certificate was based.